prigya-goyal/Sampling_Credit_Card/README.md

 ## 7. Observations

--Model performance varies with different sampling techniques.
+- Model performance varies with different sampling techniques.
--Oversampling and hybrid methods generally improve accuracy on imbalanced data.
+- Oversampling and hybrid methods generally improve accuracy on imbalanced data.
--Undersampling can reduce performance due to loss of important information.
+- Undersampling can reduce performance due to loss of important information.
--Choosing an appropriate sampling technique is crucial for reliable results.
+- Choosing an appropriate sampling technique is crucial for reliable results.

 ---